Emad El Nahhas

-Emad El Nahhas (عِمَاد النُّحَاس; born 15 February 1976) is an Egyptian football coach and former player, currently in charge of Al-Zawraa SC.
+Emad El Nahhas (عِمَاد النُّحَاس; born 15 February 1976) is an Egyptian football coach and former player, last in charge of Al-Zawraa SC.
 El-Nahhas finished his career at Al Ahly after retiring, undertaking training several times.

 Playing career

 Aswan SC

 El Nahhas began his football career at the Maghagha Youth Center, where he played alongside players such as Ahmed Hassan.
 In 1996, at age 21, he moved to Aswan SC after being approved by coach Mohamed Amer.

 Ismaily SC

 After two successful seasons with Aswan, El Nahhas joined Ismaily SC in 1998, despite interest from other clubs including Al Ahly, Zamalek, and Al-Masry.
 His move was approved by German coach Frank Engel.

 El Nahhas helped Ismaily win the Egyptian Premier League title in the 2001–02 season, scoring five goals that season.
 As a result, Ismaily qualified for the 2003 CAF Champions League and reached the final.
 El Nahhas captained the team in the first leg of the final against Nigerian club Enyimba, which ended in a 2–0 defeat.
 Ismaily won the return leg 1–0 in Ismailia but lost on aggregate, finishing as runners-up.